-8.1.6 Any other issues
+6.1.6 Any other issues

-Remember, if you have any issues with your course, you can speak to your Personal Tutor.
+Remember, if you have any issues with your course, you can speak to Your Personal Tutor.
 For any personal issues Student Services are always there to support you.

-- © 020 8231 2345 - (a) studentservices@uwl.ac.uk
+(a) studentservices@uwl.ac.uk

-9.1 Data Privacy
+7.1 Data Privacy

 We are committed to protecting your rights and privacy.
-The University has a comprehensive Data Protection Policy which can be found at uwl.ac.uk/policies, and a Privacy Notice for Students found at uwl.ac.uk/about-us/policies-and-regulations/privacy-and-data-protection.
+The University has a comprehensive Data Protection Policy which can be found at uww.ac.uk/policies, and a Privacy Notice for Students found at uww.ac.uk/ about-us/policies-and-regulations/privacy-and-data-protection.
 In these policies we describe how we collect your data and what we do with it.